Travel Insurance Frequently asked questions

 24. Does annual multi trip insurance include cover within the UK?

-Yes, travel within the UK is covered as long as the trip lasts a minimum of 2 nights and (a) includes pre-booked travel or accommodation OR (b) is more than 50 miles from your home (unless it involves a sea crossing).
+Yes, travel within the UK is covered as long as the trip lasts a minimum of 2 consecutive nights in pre-booked accommodation.

 26. Does annual multi trip insurance cover winter sport?